canonical/kafka-operator/docs/tutorial/manage-passwords.md

 ## External Apache Kafka users

-Unlike internal user management of `admin` users, the password management for external Apache Kafka users is instead managed using relations.
+Unlike internal user management of the built-in admin user, the password management for external Apache Kafka users is instead managed using relations.
 Let's see this into play with the Data Integrator charm, that we have deployed in the previous part of the tutorial.